j-fu/marginalia/julia/project-workflow.md

 ### Generate the project directory itself as a package
 Name this e.g. `MyProject`.
 Use[`Pkg.generate`](https://pkgdocs.julialang.org/v1/creating-packages/) or [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl).
-Unlinke a published Julia package, this  _project-package_ will remain not be registered in a Julia package registry, its code will be shared directly via git repository urls.
+Unlike a published Julia package, this  _project-package_ will remain not be registered in a Julia package registry, its code will be shared directly via git repository urls.
 Developing the project in such a project-package has the following advantages:
    - Straightforward way to share  the code in the `src` folder among different project scripts and notebooks based on one shared environment via `using MyProject`.
    - Straightforward availability of Julia's  test and documentation functionality for the project.
    - Reproducibility due to dependencies recorded in the project environment (files `Project.toml` and `Manifest.toml`).

-### New packages can evolve from the project code
-For this purpose, optionally you can have a folder `packages` which contains other sub-packages which potentially can evolve into standalone, even registered packages.
-As [relative paths are recorded in Manifest.toml](https://github.com/JuliaLang/Pkg.jl/issues/1214), these are made available within the  project via `Pkg.develop(path="packages/MySubPackage")`.
-Starting wit Julia 1.11, `Project.toml` can have a [`[sources]` section](https://pkgdocs.julialang.org/dev/toml-files/#The-[sources]-section) which can contain a relative path for a subpackage.
-Either way, using this approach, the  whole project  tree including sub-packages  will stay relocateable.
-   - This allows for easy start of low key package development.
-At a later stage, `MySubPackage` could be registered as a Julia package while still residing in the project tree, or even removed from the project tree without affecting  scripts depending on it -- once registered, the package can be added to the project environment via `Pkg.add` instead of `Pkg.develop`, or just removed from the `[sources]` section.

 ### Manifest or not ?
 Should the `Manifest.toml` be checked into the project repository or not ?
 The answer is - your mileage may vary.